myriadrf/LimeSDR_GW/docs/docs/build_project.rst

   `here <https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html#Installing+sbt+on+Linux>`_.

 - **GHDL**
-  GHDL is required for VHDL-to-Verilog conversion in some targets.
+  **4.1.0** Version is required for VHDL-to-Verilog conversion in some targets.
   See the `GHDL repository <https://github.com/ghdl/ghdl>`_ for installation instructions.

 - **openFPGALoader**